purp/mtif/README.md

 # MTIF

-TODO: Write a gem description
+A gem to read Movable Type Import Format

 ## Installation